As told by Steinhart's great-grand-daughter Anita:

 Avrum appears to have been the oldest of eight children.
 He married Zisl Kifel in Stopnica on March 15, 1898; the couple spent a few years in Stopnica before returning to Ostrowiec in time for the birth of their third child.
 They had nine children: Shayndl (my grandmother), Shmiel, Shlomo, Hilda, Dora, Brucha Leya, Froim (Frank), Mordkhe Mendl, and Sura Etl (Sally).

 Avrum Leibush died on December 16, 1924, at the age of 51, of a heart condition.
-His wife Zisl immigrated to Canada in 1929, with Frank and Sally; she passed away in Toronto on January 11, 1951.
+His wife Zisl immigrated to Canada in 1930, with Sally; she passed away in Toronto on January 11, 1951.